santropolroulant/sous-chef/DEVSETUP.md

     `docker-compose run web python3 /code/souschef/manage.py collectstatic --noinput`

 4. Refresh your page.
 The new JavaScript files should be downloaded and executed by the browser.
+You might need to force the page refresh (pressing shift when reloading) to clear the caches for the new code to be loaded.

 ## Troubleshooting